 Copper is a chemical element with an atomic number 29 and the periodic symbol Cu.
 Copper is a malleable, ductile metal with high thermal and electrical conductivity.
-Copper can be found in nature, but it is most abundant in minerals such as chalcopyrite and bornite, which have a reddish-gold color.
+Copper can be found in nature, but it is most abundant in minerals such as chalcopyrite and bornite, which are reddish-gold.

-Massive stars produce copper, which is also found in our planet’s crust.
-The heaviest copper lump found weighed in at 420 tonnes.
+Massive stars produce copper, also found in our planet’s crust.
+The heaviest copper lump found weighed 420 tonnes.
 This substance can be found in both human and animal anatomy.
 Copper is found in the liver, muscles, and bones, with normal levels ranging from 1.4 to 2.1 mg/kg.

 Copper is widely used, particularly in electrical wire.
-Even though only a small amount of copper is used in coinage, we come into contact with it every time we handle a coin.
-Copper can form alloys with more alloying elements than most other metals, including zinc, tin, nickel, and aluminum.
-These metals are added to increase the strength and resistance to wear and corrosion of the alloy, but they also change the color.
+Even though only a small amount of copper is used in coinage, we come into contact with it whenever we handle a coin.
+Copper can form alloys with more alloying elements than most other metals, including zinc, tin, nickel, and aluminium.
+These metals are added to increase the strength and resistance to wear and corrosion of the alloy, but they also change the colour.

 Copper was discovered and used for the first time during the Neolithic Period, also known as the New Stone Age.
 Though the exact date of discovery is unknown, it is thought to have occurred around 8000 BCE.
-Copper occurs naturally in its free metallic state; it is this natural copper that humans use as a stone substitute.
+Copper occurs naturally in its free metallic state; humans use this natural copper as a stone substitute.

 Egypt was one of the most advanced countries in the early development of copper.
 As early as 5000 BCE, copper weapons and implements were discovered in graves for the dead.
 Copper mining in the Sinai Peninsula has been documented around 3800 BCE.
-The presence of crucibles at these mines indicates that the process of obtaining the metal required some refinement.
+Crucibles at these mines indicate that obtaining the metal required some refinement.

-Copper was hammered into thin sheets before being formed into pipes and other objects.
+Copper was hammered into thin sheets before forming into pipes and other objects.
 During this time, bronze first appeared.
 A metal rod discovered in the Maydm pyramid near Memphis, Egypt, with an estimated date of origin of around 3700 BCE, is the oldest known piece of this material.

-- Oxides: Because copper has two valences, it produces two oxides.
+Because copper has two valences, it produces two oxides.
 These chemicals are cuprous oxide (Cu2O) and cupric oxide (CuO).
 Cuprous oxide is produced using a furnace or electrolytes.
-It’s a crystalline red substance.
-Cupric oxide is produced by igniting appropriate salts such as copper hydroxide, copper nitrate, and copper carbonate, or by heating cuprous oxide.
+It’s a red crystalline substance.
+Cupric oxide is produced by igniting suitable salts such as copper hydroxide, copper nitrate, and copper carbonate or by heating cuprous oxide.
 CuO appears as a dark grey powder.

-- Sulfates: The most important copper salt is cupric sulfate (CuSO4), also known as blue vitriol due to its brilliant blue color.
+The most important copper salt is cupric sulfate (CuSO4), also known as blue vitriol due to its brilliant blue colour.
 In most cases, cupric sulfate crystallizes as CuSO4.5H2O.

 - Copper was the first metal with which humanity experimented throughout history.
 The Bronze Age was named after it was discovered that the alloy bronze could be hardened with a little tin.

-- Copper sulfate is commonly used as an agricultural toxin and as an algicide in water treatment.
+- Copper sulfate is commonly used as an agricultural toxin and an algicide in water treatment.

-- While copper is most commonly associated with coins, it also plays an important role in the manufacture of bronze.
+- While copper is most commonly associated with coins, it also plays an important role in manufacturing bronze.

-- It’s used in a variety of products, including cans, cooking foil, saucepans, power cables, planes, and spacecraft.
+- It’s used in various products, including cans, cooking foil, saucepans, power cables, planes, and spacecraft.

-- The process of depositing thin copper films from a gas-phase precursor is known as chemical vapor deposition.
+- The process of depositing thin copper films from a gas-phase precursor is known as chemical vapour deposition.

-- Electrical conductivity is important because wire accounts for more than half of all copper consumed globally.
+- Electrical conductivity is important because wire accounts for over half of all copper consumed globally.

 - Copper is frequently plated in gold or silver.

-Copper has a variety of properties that make it valuable in modern metallurgy and useful in a variety of businesses and industries.
+Copper has various properties that make it valuable in modern metallurgy and useful in various businesses and industries.
 The following are some of the most important copper compounds: